How to Remove Mold from Your Washing Machine

 Furthermore, you should use only the appropriate detergent for your washing machine.
 For example, if you have a high efficiency (HE) washing machine, then you need to use HE laundry detergent.
 Using a standard, non-HE detergent will make for an inefficient wash that leads to excessive suds, which can leave behind residue and encourage mold growth.

 Professional Mold Remediation Services

 Your washing machine isn’t the only place you should be concerned about being affected by mold growth.
 In fact, if your washing machine suffers a malfunction such as an overflow, then it could lead to water damage to your property — and mold growth in the surrounding areas.

 If you have a mold problem at home, then do not hesitate to seek immediate help.
 The longer mold-affected areas and appliances go untreated, the worse the damage will be.
 With enough time, mold can cause serious damage to your home and appliances and increase the risk of related health effects.

-At ServiceMaster EMT, we can help residential and commercial properties in Southern California, Mohave County, AZ and Nevada through our professional mold remediation services.
+At ServiceMaster EMT, we can help residential and commercial properties in Southern California and Nevada through our professional mold remediation services.
 Within these mold removal services, our professional technicians locate and address the moisture source that caused the mold growth, contain the mold, restore the damaged materials, and decontaminate the affected areas.